Measuring collective diffusion properties by counting particles in boxes

-Collective diffusion is useful to characterize the macroscopic transport properties of a system.
-For example, in a suspension with repulsive interactions, self-diffusion is hindered by neighbouring particles inducing spatial constriction, while collective diffusion is enhanced as moving particles push their neighbours, facilitating relaxation.
-This yields $\Dself \leq \Dbulk \leq \Dcoll$.
-A theoretical argument considering only pair-wise interactions shows $\Dcoll = \Dbulk/\SkZ$, where $\SkZ$ is the structure factor of the suspension at vanishing wavevector~\cite{gomer1990diffusion,dhont1996introduction}.
-At high particle densities in colloidal suspensions, $\SkZ$ can be substantially smaller than 1, and $\Dcoll$ may be significantly larger than $\Dbulk$.
-In addition to direct interactions set by the interparticle potential, the suspending fluid also introduces hydrodynamic interactions.
-However, even for suspensions of hard sphere-like colloids, experimental results widely differ in assessing the role of hydrodynamic interactions on collective properties~\cite{panzuela2018solvent, panzuela2017collective,kops1982dynamic,qiu1990hydrodynamic, segre1995experimental, bleibel20153d, lin1995experimental,lin2014divergence,bleibel2014hydrodynamic,bleibel20153d, falck2004influence,mackay2024countoscope}.
+In contrast to self-diffusion, determining how individual interparticle interactions govern collective diffusion is complex.
+In general, collective diffusion is enhanced by interparticle interactions for hard-spheres, as moving particles push their neighbours, facilitating relaxation.
+A theoretical argument considering only pairwise interactions shows $\Dcoll = \Dself/\SkZ$, where $\SkZ$ is the structure factor of the suspension at vanishing wavevector~\cite{gomer1990diffusion,dhont1996introduction}.
+At high particle densities in colloidal suspensions, $\SkZ$ can be substantially smaller than 1, and therefore $\Dcoll$ may indeed be significantly larger than $\Dbulk$.
+This yields $\Dself \leq \Dbulk \leq \Dcoll$ \cite{dhont1996introduction}, highlighting how subtle collective diffusion is, even in a simple case.
+For hard sphere-like colloids in a suspension, an added complexity in verifying these theoretical models for how steric interactions influence collective diffusion is the inescapable presence of hydrodynamic interactions.
+In contrast to the case of self-diffusion, the effect of hydrodynamic interactions on collective diffusion coefficients is not well established and experimental results widely differ in assessing the role of hydrodynamic interactions on collective properties~\cite{panzuela2018solvent, panzuela2017collective,kops1982dynamic,qiu1990hydrodynamic, segre1995experimental, bleibel20153d, lin1995experimental,lin2014divergence,bleibel2014hydrodynamic,bleibel20153d, falck2004influence,mackay2024countoscope}.
+Methods to reliably measure $\Dcoll$ are thus needed to shed light on collective motion.